Ted Grossman: Night Train

 Occasionally, the show featured local or nationally known recording artists or other musicians as in-studio guests, with Grossman playing recordings and quizzing his guest about the identity of the recording's performer(s) or vocalist(s).

 In keeping with the show's locomotive-themed title, Grossman was known for donning a train conductor's striped railroad hat as he broadcast each week.
 The Miami Herald once described Night Train as a "rambling, rumbling three-hour local service with stops at Big Band, Dixieland, The Blues and Crooner City."

 Audience

 A 2024 Radio Online article said:

 "Listeners of 'The Night Train' span generations, with older audiences reliving the tunes of their youth and younger fans discovering the allure of vintage sounds.
 Grossman's approachable delivery and rich narratives transform each episode into a learning experience, akin to a class on musical heritage."

 Personal life

-Grossman lives in North Miami, Florida.
-He owns a recording collection numbering in the thousands that he “stopped counting years ago.”
+Grossman lived in North Miami, Florida.
+He owned a recording collection numbering in the thousands that he “stopped counting years ago.”